MalikZeeshan1122/ai-medical-agent/SETUP_GUIDE.md

 ### Automatic Deployment

  Edge Functions deploy automatically when you:
-1. Save changes in Lovable
+ 1. Save changes in your cloud provider
  2. Push to GitHub (if connected)

 Functions in this project:
 - `chat` - AI chat completions